MasynNay/Book-Search-Engine/README.md

 ## Installation

-Right click on the main directory and click "Open in integrated terminal" type "npm i" to install dependencies (you must do this inside of the server folder, client folder, and root directory) type "npm run start" to start
+Right click on the main directory and click "Open in integrated terminal" type "npm i" to install dependencies type "npm run start" to start

 ## Application Demonstrations